egorsmkv/audio-katana/README.md

 # audio-katana

-A tool to slice your audio files into chunks using Voice Activity Detection technique
+A tool to slice your audio files into chunks using the Voice Activity Detection technique

 ## Install the project